pktechnology/node-pocketsphinx/README.md

   * pocketsphinx latest from github
   * swig 3.0
   * pkg-config

+Make sure that PKG_CONFIG_PATH includes the folder where you installed pocketsphinx, for example, if you installed with default prefix, export PKG_CONFIG_PATH:

+     export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig

+You can test installation with

+     pkg-config --modversion pocketsphinx // This should print the version pocketsphinx_continuous -inmic yes  // This should recognize audio from microphone

 To build simply use npm install, it should detect everything automatically.
 Carefully read build logs in order to see if there are any issues.